saakethk/cerebrum/README.md

 - https://duckdb.org

 # To-Do
-1. Write basic chunk functionality for internal and leaf nodes
+1. splitting for leaf chunks
-2. Test chunk functionality and make abstract easy interface to work with it
+2. check for duplicate keys
-3. Integrate chunk with table and make basic splittign functionality
+3. test the leaf chunks fully

 # To Run C++ Core
-1. Ensure your in root directory
+1. cd core
-2. g++ -I include -I libs -std=c++20 -Wall -Werror -Wextra -g -o out core/*.cpp
+2. make main
-3. For debugging, lldb ./out
+3. make test

 # Cerebrum Core
 It is a B+ tree which utilizes a hybrid storage method between columnar and row-wise.
 Every leaf node contains the key and there is then a 2d vector with all the values.
 It's goal is to be very efficient for statistical estimation and forecasting.

 ## Limitations
-- Keys: 0 <= k <= 4,294,967,295
+- Keys: 0 <= k <= 4,294,967,295 (maximum value of unsigned int in c++)
-- Values: 0 <= v <= maximum value of double in c++
+- Values: minimum value of double in c++ <= v <= maximum value of double in c++

 ## Leaf Node Structure
 $$